Sweet Willow Wellness and Sweet Willow Herbal Co-Op

 We also offer a variety of services, educational opportunities, and classes.
 Check out our classes page for our most up to date offerings, or give us a call (920.632.4696) to design your own class or workshop, or ask us to speak at your group meeting!
 Read about herbal consultations on our Herbal Consult page.

-You can find all our products at our brick and mortar store in De Pere, WI: Sweet Willow Herbal Co-Op at 327 Main Avenue, Suite B. We also offer a small cafe where you can enjoy your tea and some healthy (and delicious!) treats, read a book, visit with a friend, or just relax in the midst of your hectic day.
+You can find all our products at our brick and mortar store in De Pere, WI: Sweet Willow Herbal Co-Op at 327 Main Avenue, Suite B. We also offer our foods to go – and soups and some meal options are available frozen in our case.
+We have partnered with Grubhub for delivery, too!

 The Sweet Willow Wellness line is available wholesale, so talk with us about carrying products in your store!